mdtanker/polartoolkit/CONTRIBUTING.md

 To add or update a dependencies, add it to `pyproject.toml` either under `dependencies` or `optional-dependencies`.
 This will be included in the next build uploaded to PyPI.

-After release a new version on PyPI, we will create a new release on conda-forge, and the new dependencies should automatically be included there.

-If you add a dependency necessary for using the package, make sure to add it to `env/env_test.ylm` and include it in the Binder config file.
+If you add a dependency necessary for using the package, make sure to add it to the Binder config file.
 See below.

 ## Set up the binder configuration

 To run this package online, Read the Docs will automatically create a Binder instance based on the configuration file `/binder/environment.yml`.
 This file reflects the latest release on Conda-Forge.
-Update it with the following commands.

-    make conda_install

-    conda activate polartoolkit

-    make binder_env
+To allow all optional features in Binder, we need to manually add optional dependencies to the `binder/environment.yml`.
+Also, to use the latest version of PolarToolkit within Binder, makes sure to update its version in the `.env` file.

 Now, when submitting a PR, RTD will automatically build the docs and update the Binder environment.